argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 1) `combiner`

-The last 2 steps of the pipeline were for processing the data.
-We want our final dataset to have rows of triplets to be used for fine-tuning, but after generating multiple queries, we have two different columns in our dataset: `positive` and `queries`, which contain the original query (a `str`) and the multiple extra queries (a list of `str`) respectively, that pertain to the same entity.
+The last 2 steps of the pipeline are for processing the data.
+We want our final dataset to have rows of triplets to be used for fine-tuning, but after generating multiple queries, we have two different columns in our dataset: `positive` and `queries`, which contain the original query (an `str`) and the multiple extra queries (a list of `str`) respectively, that pertain to the same entity.
 In order to combine them in a single list with all the queries, we will make use of the following step, [`MergeColumns`](https://distilabel.argilla.io/dev/components-gallery/steps/mergecolumns/):

 ```python
 merge_columns = MergeColumns(